microsoftgraph/msgraph-sample-phpapp/tutorial/02-create-app.md

 - [oauth2-client](https://github.com/thephpleague/oauth2-client) for handling sign-in and OAuth token flows.
 - [microsoft-graph](https://github.com/microsoftgraph/msgraph-sdk-php) for making calls to Microsoft Graph.

-1. Run the following command to remove the existing version of `guzzlehttp/guzzle`.
-The version installed by Laravel conflicts with the version required by the Microsoft Graph PHP SDK.

-    ```Shell
-    composer remove guzzlehttp/guzzle
-    ```

 1. Run the following command in your CLI.